 Kombucha may help improve heart health by:

-- Reducing blood pressure: The probiotics and acetic acid in kombucha may help reduce high blood pressure (3).
+- Reducing blood pressure: Advocates claim that the probiotics and acetic acid in kombucha may help reduce high blood pressure (3).

-- Improving blood sugar control: Kombucha may help improve blood sugar control by increasing insulin sensitivity (1).
+- Improving blood sugar control: Animal studies also suggest that kombucha may help improve blood sugar control by increasing insulin sensitivity (1).

 4. Boosts Energy Levels

 Kombucha may help enhance brain function due to its green tea catechins and B-vitamin.
 Green tea catechins may help improve memory and cognitive function, while B-vitamin is essential for a healthy nervous system (3).

 Your gut is home to 70% of your immune system, so it makes sense that keeping your gut healthy is key to a strong immune system.
 Kombucha is also rich in antioxidants and vitamins that can help keep your immune system strong (1).